-- G11.1 The decision to offer reassessment lies with the Course/School Assessment Board taking account of the recommendations from Module Boards and the student's overall profile.
-For modules which are assessed at the end of the first semester, the decision to offer reassessment lies with the Module Board. - G11.2 Where a student has failed a component and is required to be reassessed in that component, the maximum mark which may be awarded for any reassessed component will be the minimum pass mark (i.e. 40 for Level 3, 4, 5 and 6 modules and 50 for Level 7 modules, and all modules with registerable qualifications.
+- G11.1 The decision to offer reassessment lies with the Course Assessment Board taking account of the recommendations from Module Boards and the student's overall profile. - G11.2 Where a student has failed a component and is required to be reassessed in that component, the maximum mark which may be awarded for any reassessed component will be the minimum pass mark (i.e. 40 for Level 3, 4, 5 and 6 modules and 50 for Level 7 modules and all modules with registerable qualifications).
 This mark will contribute to the overall aggregate mark for the module. - G11.3 Where the module does not require the student to pass each component of assessment but the module is failed on aggregate, if following re-assessment the capping of the component mark (application of G11.2) prevents the student from passing the module, the module mark will be capped rather than the component mark. - G11.4 A module, or a component within it, may be reassessed only once. - G11.5 In-module reassessment is permitted and if marked numerically is subject to the requirements of G11.2 and G11.4 (i.e. that the assessment is capped and a further attempt is treated as the reassessment opportunity).
 In-module skills tests which are graded pass/fail are not subject to G11.2 and G11.4. - G11.6 If upon reassessment the original mark and the reassessed mark are both under the minimum pass mark, the higher of the two marks will be used in any subsequent averaging calculation.